gavliuk-itls/intellistart-java-project/README.md

     * what **prevents** me from doing what I need?
 * commit into branches and **find a reviewer** for your pull requests
 * review other's pull requests as a **volunteer** as much as you can
+* be presenter on weekly demos at least once

 ### Everybody should